 N.C.
 General Statute 159-25 states that except as otherwise provided by law, all checks or drafts on an official depository shall be signed by the finance officer or a properly designated deputy finance officer and countersigned by another official of the local government or public authority designated for this purpose by the governing board.
 Numerous checks (disbursements) were noted not to have dual signatures.
-The Town needs to be more diligent in its compliance with this statute.
+We have since resolved this issue going forward.